johnamdickson/portfolio-project-1/README.md

 ## Design
 ### Colour Scheme
-- The colour scheme was selected  to provide a match with the dominant two colors in the logo.
-At first the colors were sampled using a dropper, with a more purple color for the header and footer and a darker green for the applicable body elements backgrounds.
+- The colour scheme was selected  to provide a match with the dominant two colours in the logo.
+At first the colours were sampled using a dropper, with a more purple colour for the header and footer and a darker green for the applicable body elements backgrounds.
-- Feedback from the client led to a change in the colors towards pink for the header and footer and a pastel green for the main element backgrounds.
+- Feedback from the client led to a revision of the colours towards pink for the header and footer and a pastel green for the main element backgrounds but still retaining a connection to logo dominant colours.
-- Name That Color website was utilised to name the two colors thereby allowing a more meaninful description with the client once the colors were agreed.
-Access website here: [Name That Color](https://chir.ag/projects/name-that-color/)
+- [Name That Color](https://chir.ag/projects/name-that-color/) website was utilised to name the two colours thereby allowing a more meaninful description with the client once the they were agreed.
 #### Jet Stream
 ![Jet Stream](/assets/README-files/jet-stream-color.jpg)
 #### Illusion
 ![Illusion](/assets/README-files/illusion-color.jpg)

+### Typography

+All fonts were sourced from Google Fonts:

+ - Prompt.
+A sans-serif font used for h1, h2 and nav elements.
+ - Dancing Script.
+A cursive font used for h3 elements.
+ - Maitree.
+A serif font used for body and input elements.

 ## Features